Posterior Sampling-based Online Learning for Episodic POMDPs: Preliminaries

 We also assume that the agent has access to a POMDP planner, which returns an optimal policy for a given POMDP.
 Such an assumption has been widely used in POMDP learning literature \citep{jin2020sample,liu2022partially,liu2023optimistic,chen2022partially,jahromi2022online,xiong2022sublinear,zhong2022gec}.
 A more detailed description of the algorithm is given by Algorithm \ref{algo:psrl}.

 \textbf{Assumptions on the Environment.} In this paper, we analyze the PS4POMDPs algorithm in two different settings.
 The first setting is the general case, i.e., no assumptions are imposed on the underlying POMDP.
 The second setting is the setting of undercomplete $\alpha$-weakly revealing POMDPs, which was first introduced by \cite{jin2020sample} in the context of POMDPs.
+For completeness, we introduce the full definition in Assumption \ref{assump:obsfullrank}.

-\begin{assumption} \citep{jin2020sample} The observations are \emph{undercomplete}, i.e., $O\geq S$, and the POMDP is $\alpha$-weakly revealing, i.e., for all $\theta\in\varTheta$ and all $h\in [H]$, the smallest singular value of the $O\times S$ observation probability matrix $\mathbb{Z}_h^{\theta}$ satisfies $\sigma_{\min}(\mathbb{Z}_h^{\theta}) \geq \alpha$. \end{assumption}
+\begin{assumption} \citep{jin2020sample} The observations are \textit{undercomplete}, i.e., $O\geq S$, and the POMDP is \textit{$\alpha$-weakly revealing}, i.e., for all $\theta\in\varTheta$ and all $h\in [H]$, the smallest singular value of the $O\times S$ observation probability matrix $\mathbb{Z}_h^{\theta}$ satisfies $\sigma_{\min}(\mathbb{Z}_h^{\theta}) \geq \alpha$. \end{assumption}

-Intuitively, Assumption \ref{assump:obsfullrank} states that the observations must give a reasonable amount of information about the underlying state \citep{jin2020sample}.
+Intuitively, Assumption \ref{assump:obsfullrank} states that the observations must give a reasonable amount of information about the underlying state \citep{jin2020sample}, ruling out the difficult classes of POMDPs where observations under certain different states are virtually indistinguishable.
 In \cite{golowich2023planning}, the authors show that an $\varepsilon$-optimal policy of a weakly revealing POMDP can be found with a quasipolynomial time planner.

-\begin{remark} Algorithm \ref{algo:psrl} is conceptually simple and implementable, though it requires use of a POMDP solver, and a computationally tractable procedure for posterior updates.
-There is extensive literature that addresses both issues \citep{shani2013survey,russo2018tutorial}. \end{remark}
+\begin{remark} Algorithm \ref{algo:psrl} is conceptually simple and implementable.
+It requires use of a POMDP solver and there are many excellent ones available \citep{shani2013survey}.
+It also requires a computationally tractable procedure for approximate posterior update such as those available in \citep[Chapter 5]{russo2018tutorial}, though it turns out that Bayesian inference algorithms such as Mixed Hamiltonian Monte Carlo (MHMC) suffice for the experimental work in Section \ref{sec:empirical}. \end{remark}